prevail-io/yt-dlp-gem/README.md

 # Current

 ## youtube-dl.rb
 This is a fork of the gem https://github.com/layer8x/youtube-dl.rb.
+Witch was a Ruby wrapper for [youtube-dl](http://rg3.github.io/youtube-dl/).
 That gem was stale and outdated so we modified it.

-`Changes from legacy gem.`
+### Changes from legacy gem.

 1. Replaced old binary with a new one from https://github.com/yt-dlp/yt-dlp
     * yt-dlp is a better more maintained and optimized version of youtube-dl.
 It is about 200x faster when pulling videos and has better options than the original software.